OGDEN, UTAH - WEBER COUNTY - WASATCH FRONT

 OCD in children

 Can begin in childhood and intensifies with stress.
 Some children develop OCD symptoms after strep infections (PANDAS/PANS).
-Our pediatric team is trained in age-appropriate ERP - OCD in kids guide.
+Our pediatric team is trained in age-appropriate ERP for OCD.

 Complex presentations